codurance/site/src/_posts/2019-01-14-active-pattern.md

 let (|Zero|Positive|Negative|) (number) = if number = 0 then Zero elif number > 0 then Positive else Negative
 ```

-Which in this case looks a bit stupid to me, as I'm nearly back to the original code.
+Which in this case looks a bit pointless to me, as I'm nearly back to the original code.
+It will have it's uses, though.

 Active Patterns are an intersting construct, especially when using the Active Pattern multiple times.